jpereiran/jpereiran.github.io/_posts/2019-06-14-Excel-automation-with-pywin32.markdown

 ### Introduction

 Python has many options for working with Excel files (pandas, openpyxL, xlsxwriter, etc).
 However, there is another option to work directly with the functionalites of Windows OS programs called “Python for Windows Extensions” also known as pywin32.
-With this package, you can easily access Window’s Component Object Model (COM) and control Microsoft applications via python.
+With this package, you can easily access Window’s Component Object Model (COM) and control Microsoft applications via Python.

 ##### What is COM?

 The Microsoft Component Object Model (COM) is a platform-independent, distributed, object-oriented system for creating binary software components that can interact.
 COM is the foundation technology for Microsoft's OLE (compound documents), ActiveX (Internet-enabled components), as well as others that allows us to control Windows applications from another program.

-With the use of this technology, pywin32 allows us to interact with COM objects and do almost anything that a Microsoft Application can do with some python code.
+With the use of this technology, pywin32 allows us to interact with COM objects and do almost anything that a Microsoft Application can do with some Python code.

 ### Getting started